neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 The use of connection pooling, however, is not a magic bullet: As the name implies, connections to the pooler endpoint together share a pool of connections to the normal Postgres endpoint, so they still consume some connections to the main Postgres instance.

-To ensure that direct access to Postgres is still possible for administrative tasks or similar, the pooler is configured to only open up to [64 connections](#neon-pgbouncer-configuration-settings) to Postgres for each user to each database.
-For example, there can be only 64 active connections from role `alex` to the `neondb` database through the pooler.
+To ensure that direct access to Postgres is still possible for administrative tasks or similar, the pooler is configured to only open up to [`default_pool_size`](#neon-pgbouncer-configuration-settings) to Postgres for each user to each database.
+For example, if `default_pool_size` is 64, there can be only 64 active connections from role `alex` to the `neondb` database through the pooler.
 All other connections by `alex` to the `neondb` database will have to wait for one of those 64 active connections to complete their transactions before the next connection's work is started.
-At the same time, role `dana` will also be able to connect to the `neondb` database through the pooler and have up to 64 concurrent active transactions across 64 connections, assuming the endpoint started with a high enough minimum Neon compute size to have a high enough `max_connections` setting to support those 128 concurrent connections from the two roles.
+At the same time, role `dana` will also be able to connect to the `neondb` database through the pooler and have up to 64 concurrent active transactions across 64 connections, assuming the endpoint started with a high enough maximum Neon compute size to have a high enough `max_connections` setting to support those 128 concurrent connections from the two roles.

 Similarly, even if role `alex` has 64 concurrently active transactions through the pooler to the `neondb` database, that role can still start up to 64 concurrent transactions in the `alex_db` database (a different database) when connected through the pooler; but again, only if the Postgres `max_connections` limit can support the number of connections managed by the pooler.